airwolff/prompt-architect/README.md

 ## 🤖 The Agentic Workflow

-This ecosystem enables a powerful, end-to-end workflow for creating new agents and knowledge.
-The user acts as the "orchestrator," manually running the different agents in sequence.
+This ecosystem enables a powerful, sequential workflow for creating new, specialized agents.
+The user acts as the orchestrator, running each agent in the correct order to move from a broad concept to a validated, production-ready agent.

-### Agent Creation and Knowledge Generation
+The workflow is as follows:

-1.  **`The Blueprint Agent` (`instructions_blueprint.md`):** This is the starting point for creating a new agent.
-It acts as a systems architect, guiding the user through a structured process to create a formal **Agent Design Document**.
+1.  **`1_Distillation_Agent`**: The "Strategist."
+This is the starting point for any new project.
+It takes a broad, high-level user idea and, through a socratic and analytical dialogue, decomposes it into one or more single, focused "Problem Statements."

-2.  **`The Builder Agent` (`instructions_builder.md`):** This agent takes the completed `Agent Design Document` as input and translates it into the final, high-quality `instructions.md` file for the new agent, applying prompt engineering best practices.
+2.  **`2_Plan_Agent`**: The "Systems Analyst."
+This agent takes a "Problem Statement" as input.
+It performs a Functional Decomposition to break the problem into its core components and defines the agent's charter and limitations.
+Its final output is split into two distinct documents to ensure a clean handoff:
-3.  **`The Researcher Agent` (`instructions_agent_researcher.md`):** This agent runs in parallel with the builder.
-It also takes the `Agent Design Document` and generates a set of optimized prompts for creating the new agent's required knowledge files, ensuring each one will adhere to the "Single Source of Truth" schema.
+    * A **`Prompt Brief`**, which outlines the agent's function and includes acceptance criteria for testing.

-### Knowledge Base Maintenance
+    * A **`Research Brief`**, which lists the required knowledge files for the agent.

-* **`The Indexer Agent` (`instructions_indexer.md`):** This agent reads all the individual knowledge entries and creates a master `_index.yaml` file, which acts as a relational map of the entire knowledge base.
-This is critical for efficient knowledge retrieval by other agents.
+3.  **`3_Research_Coach_Agent`**: The "Knowledge Architect."
+This agent receives the `Research Brief`.
+Its sole job is to generate a set of powerful, targeted research prompts designed to elicit the raw information needed for the knowledge files.
+It embeds a thematic guidance framework into each prompt to ensure a rich, analytical output.

-### General-Purpose Prompt Assistance
+4.  **`4_Data_Synthesis_Agent`**: The "Knowledge Engineer."
+This agent takes the unstructured, narrative-style research output from the previous step.
+Its function is to "atomize" this raw text, extracting the vital information and structuring it into the final, clean YAML knowledge files according to the "Single Source of Truth" schema.

-* **`The Prompt Coach` (`instructions_prompt_coach.md`):** For one-off tasks not related to agent creation, this agent acts as an expert coach, guiding the user to build a high-quality prompt for a specific analytical or creative task.
+5.  **`5_Prompt_Coach_Agent`**: The "Prompt Engineer."
+This agent receives the `Prompt Brief` only *after* the knowledge base has been created.
+It analyzes the brief to select the optimal prompting framework (e.g., the core components, `RISEN`, `BAB`) and then collaborates with the user to translate the strategic plan into a final, high-performance `instructions.md` file.

-* **`The Agent Researcher` (`instructions_agent_researcher.md`):** For generating standard research documents (e.g., reports, articles) that are not part of the structured YAML knowledge base.
+6.  **`6_Validation_Agent`**: The "QA Tester."
+(To be designed).
+This agent will take a completed agent (its instructions and knowledge files) and test it against the `Acceptance Criteria & Test Cases` defined in the `Prompt Brief`, ensuring the agent performs as designed.

 ## 🏛️ The "Single Source of Truth" Knowledge Schema

 All files within the `/knowledge` directory must adhere to the following universal YAML schema.
-The one exception is the _index.yaml file, which serves as the master index and has its own distinct structure.
+The one exception is the `_index.yaml` file, which serves as the master index and has its own distinct structure.

 ```yaml
 # --- File Header ---